pointtonull/doglessdata/README.md

-# dogless
+# DoglessData

 Agentless implementation for Datadog.
-Works as a charm for AWS Lambda.
+Works like a charm with AWS Lambda.